Getting from SEA Airport to Seattle Cruise Port (2026 Guide)

 Shared shuttle: Several companies offer pre-booked shared shuttles from SEA to the cruise terminals, typically $20 to $35 per person.
 These are timed to cruise embarkation schedules and run frequently during Alaska season.

 Cruise line motor coach: Check your cruise line’s pre-cruise planning page.
-Norwegian, Celebrity, and Princess all offer embarkation-day motor coach transfers from SEA as a booking add-on.
+Most Seattle Alaska lines, including Norwegian, Princess, Celebrity, and Holland America, offer embarkation-day motor coach transfers from SEA as a booking add-on.

 Rental car: If you are exploring Seattle or the Pacific Northwest before your cruise, driving is an option.
 Port parking rates vary by terminal and season, and reservations are recommended during peak Alaska season.
 Check the port’s official parking page for current rates.